edwin-finance/docs/community/contributing-guidelines.md

 ## Airdrop Eligibility

-Contributors may be eligible for the Edwin token airdrop.
+Contributors may be eligible for the edwin token airdrop.
 Qualifying contributions include:

 * Meaningful code contributions
 * Protocol integrations